-Should there be an odd number of teams participating in the 2022 state finals, Tulare County's second place team will be the first team to be asked to be the wild card.
-If that second-place team declines the opportunity, then we will ask Santa Clara County's second-place team, and so on so forth.
+Should an odd number of teams participate in the 2025 state finals, Mendocino County's second-place team will be the first to be asked to be the wild card.
+If that second-place team declines the opportunity, we will ask Fresno County's second-place team, and so on.

-B. If needed and once finalized the wild card team will be an official team representing their county and eligible for awards.
-The team must complete all registration requirements, including payment of registration fees.
+C. If needed and once finalized, the wild card team will be an official team representing their county and eligible for awards.
+The team must complete all registration requirements, including paying registration fees.